 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Lizards, turtles and snakes are fascinating pets that cannot control their own body temperature, and each particular species has its own very specific heating, hydration, housing, and dietary needs.
+Lizards, turtles, and snakes are fascinating pets that cannot control their own body temperature, and each particular species has its own very specific heating, hydration, housing, and dietary needs.
 Pet owners should research their reptile pet's species-specific dietary and housing needs.
-Some reptile pets develop intestinal blockages if they inadvertently eat their bedding substrate along with their meal, so our veterinary hospital staff recommends feeding reptile pets on a flat, non sandy surface.
-If a reptile pet exhibits any abnormal activities or behaviors, do not hesitate to call or come in to our emergency pet hospital for an evaluation.
+Some reptile pets develop intestinal blockages if they inadvertently eat their bedding substrate along with their meal, so our veterinary hospital staff recommends feeding reptile pets on a flat, non-sandy surface.
+If a reptile pet exhibits any abnormal activities or behaviors, do not hesitate to call or come into our emergency pet hospital for an evaluation.

 Bird owners should always make sure to keep the birds' cage clean and stick to the birds' dietary requirements.
 Bird owners who notice their bird suffering from cold-like symptoms of a reduced appetite, cloudy eyes or frequently ruffled feathers should bring their birds to our animal hospital right away as these may be signs of a serious respiratory infection or feather mites.

 Call or come into our animal vet clinic anytime a pet exhibits unusual symptoms so that we can treat your furry, feathery, or scaly pet with high quality and experienced care.
-For additional information, take a look at the Exotic & Pocket Pets FAQ page
+For additional information, take a look at the Exotic & Pocket Pets FAQ page.

 New patients receive $25 OFF First Exam.

 Dr. Ratnoff has always gone above and beyond for the care of our family's pets for several years.